--HEART SUTRA--

 They neither arise nor cease, are neither defiled nor pure, neither increase nor decrease.

 So, we are composed of the body (the form aggregate) and mind (the feelings, perception, mental volition, and consciousness aggregates).
 These all lack anything that stands alone, independent, and unrelated to anything else.
 They are empty of inherent self existence.
-Since that's true, we can say that the form aggregate is no different than emptiness.
+They are nothing but temporary, impermanent manifestations of that infinite pure awareness, that emptiness, that is reality itself.
+Given that, we can say that the form aggregate is no different than emptiness.
 Or, the other way, emptiness is no different than form.
 Likewise for each of the other four aggregates — they are no different than emptiness and emptiness is no different than them.

-But, when said like that ('A' is no different than 'B'), most of us make the mental leap and assume that A and B are different.
+But, when said like that ('A' is no different than 'B'), most of us make the mental leap and assume that A and B are different without even thinking about it.
 In one hand you have A, in the other you have B. And the one doesn't differ from the other.
+Ah, so i have two things that are similar.
 But, that isn't what is being said, and to get rid of that interpretation the sutra goes one step further and says 'form IS emptiness, and emptiness IS form.
 It's not just that each of the aggregates is no different than emptiness, they are one and the same thing.
 Identical.
-A single entity.
+A single (non)entity.
 You can say that the five aggregates are empty (of inherent self existence) or you can say that emptiness manifests as the five aggregates, in either case you are saying the same thing.
-They are identical and when you talk of one or the other you are simply talking about one or another view of the same reality.
+You are pointing to the same thing.
+They are identical, and when you talk of one or the other you are simply talking about one or another view of the same reality.

 This is called the view of Ultimate Reality.
 Everything is empty of an inherent self existence.
 Everything.
 Nothing is independent of everything else.
 Everything is interdependent and temporary.
-In the Ultimate Reality view of existence, then, nothing is born and nothing dies.
+In the ultimate reality view of existence, then, nothing is born and nothing dies.
 Nothing arises and nothing ceases.
-Using the word as we usually do, to say that something is born, implys that where there previously was no something, a something has come into being.
-To say that something dies, implys that where a something previously was, it has ceased to be.
-In ultimate reality, however, nothing is born because everything has always been.
-Nothing dies because nothing ever ceases to be.
+Using the word as we usually do, to say that something is born implies that where there previously was no something, a something has come into being.
+To say that something ceases or dies implies that where a something previously was, it has ceased to be.
+In ultimate reality, however, nothing is born because what is real has always been.
+Nothing dies because what is real never ceases to be.
 Instead, we should see that when the appropriate causes and conditions come together, something appears and we apply a label to it so we can categorize it and use it.
 But, it does not have any inherent self existence that never changes.
-When those causes and conditioins disappear, when they separate, that something no longer appears to us and we say it is gone.
+It changes continuously, without stop, and with each change a new something is born.
+Then, when those causes and conditions disappear, when they separate, that something no longer appears to us and we say it is gone.

 Therefore, in emptiness there is: